-The Home Office has a 'protected period' of eight weeks for women not to be moved for four weeks before and after giving birth.326 However, the accommodation allocated during this time is in initial accommodation centres, in which conditions are often not conducive to the care of a new baby.327
+The Home Office has a 'protected period' of eight weeks for women not to be moved for four weeks before and after giving birth.348 However, the accommodation allocated during this time is in initial accommodation centres, in which conditions are often not conducive to the care of a new baby.349 The particular difficulties for pregnant women and new mothers were highlighted in both the 2018 Home Affairs Committee report350 and the Independent Chief Inspector's report on the same subject.
+The government issued an assurance action plan with its response to the latter report.351 Research from the Asylum Support Appeals Project, Scottish Refugee Council and Refugee Council revealed the lack of attention to women's safety in asylum support accommodation.352

 If it comes to light that an asylum seeker has been trafficked, they may be referred to special accommodation run by the Salvation Army where specific support is given and the trafficking case considered.
+In 2018 the amount of subsistence paid to these individuals was cut to bring it in line with others in the asylum support system.
+This change was challenged in court and was successful.353 In January 2019 guidance was issued by the government advising affected victims how to claim backdated payments arising from the unlawful cut.354